UK to experience small reprieve from rain before fresh wet weather rolls in

 The forecasting body predicted a drier Sunday but said the “odd spot of rain” will still fall in parts of Western Scotland, North West England, Wales and South West England.

-More than 50 flood warnings remain in place for England, meaning flooding is expected, with 20 flood alerts in force for Wales, meaning flooding is possible.
+More than 60 flood warnings remain in place for England, meaning flooding is expected, with more than 10 flood alerts in force for Wales, meaning flooding is possible.

-Between 3pm Saturday and 8am Sunday there was 72mm of rainfall in White Barrow, Devon, 52mm in Priddy, Somerset, and 48mm in Croeserw, West Glamorgan.
+Between 3pm Saturday and 11am Sunday, there was 76mm of rainfall in White Barrow, Devon, 53mm in Priddy, Somerset, and 51mm in Eggardon Hill, Dorset.

+Flooding in the South West was causing disruption to some train services on Sunday, including between Swindon and Bristol Parkway, affecting routes between London Paddington and Cardiff Central.

+Routes between London and Penzance were also affected by flooding between Taunton and Westbury.

 Met Office meteorologist Craig Snell said: “Quite a mild start to the day on Sunday, a wet start still down towards the South East and heavy rain from time to time.